 (iv) Service Costs

 Service costs can have a direct impact on your restaurant menu prices and can raise or lower them.
-If you run a fast casual or a self-service restaurant in the U.S, your service costs will be much lower than what they would have been if you ran a fine dining restaurant.
+If you run a fast-casual or a self-service restaurant in the U.S, your service costs will be much lower than what they would have been for a fine dining restaurant.
 Don’t over-price here as the quality of service must do justice to the prices or else you will lose your customers.

 (v) Competitor Pricing

 The price that your competitors are charging for the same dish has a significant impact on your menu pricing strategy.
 You cannot charge more than your competitors unless you are giving exceptional value for the extra charge.
 At the same time, pricing lower than the industry rates may also have a significant impact on your profits even if it attracts customers.
 Thus, knowing what the competitors are charging will let you have a rough idea regarding the price bracket in which your menu costs should ideally lie.

 The psychology of your target audience is not something you can factor in your menu prices using a formula, yet while deciding the menu cost, you must consider the psychology of your target audience.
 Your prices must not reflect negatively on the restaurant’s image, but at the same time must entice your customers and feel worth the experience.
 Price your dishes too high, and you may lose some customers, as they might not find the food worth the cost.
 At the same time, price all your dishes too low and the customers may get an impression that your food is not that good.

 Basic Concepts You Must Understand To Price Your Restaurant Menu

 To get your restaurant menu pricing right, you need to have an understanding of four basic concepts.
 These are:-